xyligan-gp/discord-player-music/docs/general/updating.md

+# Updating page

-This documentation page is a short list of changes to your code that will have to be done when switching to a specific version of discord-player-music.
+This documentation page is a short list of changes to your code that will have to be done when switching to a specific version of discord-player-music!

-# 1.1.5
+## 1.1.5
 In version 1.1.5, `discord-player-music` was completely rewritten for the manager system.

 ### Player Constructor